 Accepting Payments After Foreclosure: If the lender accepts payments after filing foreclosure, and the mortgagor is not in bankruptcy, there may be a technical defense to the foreclosure.

 Protecting Tenants at Foreclosure Act of 2009 (PTFA).
-Pub.
-L. 111-22, Div.
-A. Title VII.
+The PTFA expired on December 31, 2014.